What do we have? (the collections)

 This collection includes mammoth bones and teeth and the semi-fossilised remains of a wide range of animals (some now extinct) which roamed the Dartford area tens of thousands of years ago.
 Rocks, minerals and fossils from all over Kent are represented in the collection.

 Almost every aspect of Dartford 's colourful history is represented somewhere in the museum's historical collections.
-Material in these collections dates from medieval times to c.1960.
+Material in these collections dates from medieval times to the present day.

 The study of history in the past was largely concerned with great men and national events.
 For some time now museums like Dartford have been attempting to redress the balance by collecting and displaying objects which are representative of all sections of the local community.

 The museum houses an excellent collection of objects dating from the Victorian and Edwardian eras, as well as objects associated with the two World Wars.
 Other collections include ceramics, 18th to 20th century costume and coins.

 In the early years of its existence, Dartford Museum was very much concerned with interpreting the natural environment, much of which has disappeared in recent decades.
 Many older Dartfordians will remember the days when the museum was stacked from floor to ceiling with display cases bulging at the seams with stuffed birds and animals.

 Some of these specimens are still in the museum collection.
 Dartford Borough Museum houses modest collections of insects, plants, birds' eggs and marine and freshwater shells.
 Much of this material was collected in the late 19th or early 20th centuries.